haianhle/Applied-Machine-Learning-course/pandas/README.md

-_This repository contains my work for the programming assignments_

-** Course descriptions **
+**Course descriptions**

-The first course (in `pandas`), Introduction to Data Science in Python, gives an introduction to the basics of the python programming environment, including fundamental python programming techniques such as lambdas, reading and manipulating csv files, and the numpy library.
+The first course in the specialization, Introduction to Data Science in Python, gives an introduction to the basics of the python programming environment, including fundamental python programming techniques such as lambdas, reading and manipulating csv files, and the numpy library.
 The course provides some techniques to manipulate and clean data using the popular python pandas data science library and introduces the abstraction of the Series and DataFrame as the central data structures for data analysis,